MaximilianLS98/MaximilianLS98/README.md

 ### Hi there 👋 My name is Maximilian
 #### I'm a Full Stack developer at WAYS.

-#### 🔥 Currently hooked on Next.js, TailwindCSS and split between Strapi and Sanity
+#### 🔥 Currently hooked on Next.js, TailwindCSS and AI Workflow automation with n8n and other tools
-#### 🌱 Also in the process of learning Shopify Hydrogen and Remix for Ecommerce
+#### 🌱 Also in the process of building my rental unit management platform

 📫 Contact me at Maximilianls@outlook.com